 - Since the home screen is the first thing students see when they log into your course, add relevant content here such as a photo, office hours, or your syllabus.
 Here are three examples:

 - Edit tool links on the left-hand navigation bar to only include those you’re actually using.
 You may start out using only the Gradebook and Resources, but you can add additional tools as your course evolves.
-Remember, your students see the same tools you see, so only displaying relevant tools keeps students from clicking each one looking for pertinent information.
+Intentionally limiting (or hiding) the tools that are visible in a course site will make your site easier to navigate.

 For best results, use Firefox 5 or higher, Internet Explorer 8 or higher, or Safari 5.1 or higher.
 For the complete list of supported browser, please see the browser compatibility list.

 Sakai uses Notre Dame's Enterprise Directory for its login system.
 Sakai users will use the same NetID and password they use for their NetID accounts.
 All login questions can be addressed to the OIT Help Desk, 574-631-8111 or e-mail.